AceDataCloud/SoraAPI/docs/sora_videos_generation_api_integration_guide.md

 print(response.text)
 ```

-Clicking run, you can find that you will immediately get a result, as follows:
+Clicking run, you will find that an immediate result is obtained, as follows:
 ```
 {
   "success": true,